jacgonisa/ATHILA/README.md

 "grep" function plays a crucial role in this step

 ## Step 4: Check proteins using BLASTALL
-We check for ORFs that do not align with anything (odd TEs), which means this TEs are "intruders"
+- We check for ORFs that do not align with anything (odd TEs), which means this TEs are "intruders"

+- Re-dot-table is useful for detecting LTRs.
+They are not present in these odd TEs